cash2one/amida-seo/README.md

-/ AmidA SEO - Keyword Explorser/
+# AmidA SEO - Keyword Explorser
-# The tool analyze data from top google search results and extract relevant keywords
+## A tool to discover relevant phrases from top Google search results
-## Enter a keyword or phrase, the tool will return relevant phrases order by relevant score.
+### Enter a keyword or phrase, the tool will return relevant phrases order by relevant score.